hannic/r-likert-results/README.md

-# R-likert-results - Ploting Results from Likert scale survey
+# R-likert-results - Ploting Results from a Likert scale survey
+Present your survey results with a nice graphic!

 ### Bash Script to generate the results of a Likert scale survey with R. ###

-* Plots a likert scale graphic with csv - file
+* Plots a Likert scale graphic with csv - file
 	- groups items together according to "Group"
 	- generates an eps graphic